Frederick Browning: Operation Torch

 In mid–September, as the 1st Airborne Division was coming close to reaching full strength, Browning was informed that Operation Torch, the Allied invasion of French North Africa, would take place in November.
 When he found that the 2/503 was to take part, Browning argued that a larger airborne force should be utilised, as the vast distances and comparatively light opposition would provide opportunities for airborne operations.
 The War Office and the Commander-in-Chief, Home Forces, General Sir Bernard Paget, were won over by Browning's arguments, and agreed to detach the 1st Parachute Brigade, now under Brigadier Edwin Flavell, from 1st Airborne Division and place it under the command of US Lieutenant-General Dwight D. Eisenhower, who would command all Allied troops participating in the invasion.
-After it had been brought to full operational strength, partly by cross-posting personnel from the newly formed 2nd Parachute Brigade, under Brigadier Ernest Down, and had been provided with sufficient equipment and resources, the brigade departed for North Africa at the beginning of November.
+After it had been brought to full operational strength, partly by cross-posting personnel from the newly formed 2nd Parachute Brigade, and had been provided with sufficient equipment and resources, the brigade departed for North Africa at the beginning of November.

 The results of British airborne operations in North Africa were mixed, and the subject of a detailed report by Browning.
 The airborne troops had operated under several handicaps, including shortages of aerial photographs and maps of the target area.
-All the troop carrier aircrew were American, who lacked familiarity with airborne operations and in dealing with British troops and equipment.
+All the troop carrier aircrew were American, and lacked familiarity with airborne operations and in dealing with British troops and equipment.
 Browning felt that the inexperience with handling airborne operations extended to Eisenhower's Allied Force Headquarters (AFHQ) and that of the British First Army, resulting in the paratroops being misused.
 He felt that had they been employed more aggressively and in greater strength they might have shortened the Tunisian campaign by some months.
 The 1st Parachute Brigade was called the "Rote Teufel" ("Red Devils") by the German troops they had fought.
 Browning pointed out to the brigade that this was an honour, as "distinctions given by the enemy are seldom won in battle except by the finest fighting troops."
-The title was officially confirmed by General Sir Harold Alexander, commander of the Allied 18th Army Group, and henceforth it applied to all British airborne troops.
+The title was officially confirmed by General Sir Harold Alexander, commander of the Allied 18th Army Group, formed from British Eighth Army (advancing from the east into Tunisia) and First Army.
+Henceforth, it applied to all British airborne troops.